 Thanks for visiting my site!
 Happy to be sharing my initiatives with you

-I am an emerging Sociologist specializing in critical race studies, critical gender studies, decolonial pedagogy, and Black masculinity studies.
+I am an emerging Sociologist specializing in Black Canadian studies, Black masculinity studies, decolonial pedagogy, and anti-racist education.
 I am active in community work, educational, and research consultancy to support Black, Indigenous, Queer, and other racialized communities.
-As such, I founded the Decolonial Perspectives and Practises Hub at Concordia University and co-founded the National Black Graduate Network.
-I am the project manager for the Anti-racist Pedagogy Project at Concordia, an active member of Concordia's Black Studies Collective, the coordinator of Concordia's Black Caucus and I held the position of student outreach coordinator with the Black Canadian Studies Association for two years.
+I challenge oppressive traditions by cultivating BIPOC-student & knowledge-centered education as the founding member and co-ordinator of the Decolonial Perspectives and Practises Hub (DPPH), project manager for the Anti-Racist Pedagogy Project (ARPP), as an executive on the American men’s studies association, as a decolonial consultant for community organizations, the co-founder of the National Black Graduate Network, a student mentor and supervisor.
+I also held the position of student outreach coordinator, with the Black Canadian Studies Association, for two years.

 I am completing my doctoral studies at Concordia University.
 My project, Black Masculinities in Canada: A Documentary of Black Empowerment and Community Engagement, supervised by Dr. Marc Lafrance, is supported by the Social Sciences and Humanities Research Council (SSHRC) Joseph-Armand Bombardier Doctoral Scholarship.